Machine Learning for Electrode Materials: Property Prediction via Composition: Abstract

 \section{Abstract}

-In this work, we benchmark three leading Machine Learning (ML) frameworks-MODNet, CrabNet, and a random forest model based on Magpie feature-for predicting properties of battery electrode materials using the Materials Project Battery Explorer dataset.
+In this work, we benchmark three leading composition-based Machine Learning (ML) frameworks, MODNet, CrabNet, and a random forest model based on Magpie features, predicting the properties of battery electrode materials using the Materials Project Battery Explorer dataset.
 We evaluate these models based on predictive accuracy, visualize numerical features using two-dimensional embeddings, and quantify performance using standard metrics.
 Our results demonstrate that CrabNet consistently outperforms the other models across all tests.
-To validate these findings, we employ robust statistical methods: bootstrap resampling and two cross-validation (CV) strategies (leave one cluster out and stratified 5-fold CV), comparing each model against a control baseline.
-In addition, we apply unsupervised clustering on MODNet-derived features using t-SNE and DBSCAN, revealing coherent material groupings without prior labels.
-This analysis confirms the robustness of the evaluated models and underscores the potential of ML-driven approaches for accelerating the electrode materials discovery.
-However, our study also identifies practical limitations and quantifies challenges associated with integrating ML models into materials science workflows.
-Despite these constraints, our findings suggest that ML models are highly effective for early-stage compositional screening in the battery industry.
-This work provides a foundation for future research on ML applications in materials discovery.
+To validate these findings, we employ bootstrap resampling and two cross-validation (CV) strategies (leave one cluster out and stratified 5-fold CV), comparing each model against a control baseline, using unseen experimental data as a hold-out test.
+We also apply unsupervised clustering using t-SNE and DBSCAN on physically observed features extracted from matminer, revealing coherent material groupings without prior labels.
+The final selected model consistently improves over controls, and we believe can be used as a early stage oracle for electrode materials composition screening.
+Our study aims to identify the error distributions and limitations of the approach, discussing the challenges with developing robust ML models.
+Despite these constraints, our findings suggest the final selected model is effective for early-stage compositional screening.